 We capitalize interest on the acquisition and construction of significant assets that require a substantial period of time to be made ready for use.
 The capitalized interest is included in the cost of the completed asset and depreciated over the asset's estimated useful life.
-The amount of interest capitalized during the years ended December 31, 2018 and 2017, was not material.
+The amount of interest capitalized during the years ended December 31, 2019 and 2018 was not material.

 We capitalize certain costs incurred in connection with developing or obtaining software designated for internal use based on three distinct stages of development.
 Qualifying costs incurred during the application development stage, which consist primarily of internal payroll and direct fringe benefits and external direct project costs, including labor and travel, are capitalized and amortized on a straight-line basis over the estimated useful life of the asset.
 Costs incurred during the preliminary project and post-implementation and operation phases are expensed as incurred.
-These costs are general and administrative in nature and relate primarily to the determination of performance requirements, data conversion and training.
+These costs relate primarily to the determination of performance requirements, data conversion and training.
 Software developed to deliver hosted services to our customers has been designated as internal use.

-Property and equipment, net, consisted of the following (in thousands):
+Property and equipment, net, consisted of the following:

-De December 31, 2018 ecember 31, 2017
+(in thousands) December 31, 2019 ecember 31, 2018

-Land and improvements \$ 8,701 \$ 7,323
+Land and improvements \$ 8,725 \$ 8,701

-Buildings and improvements 190,809 180,185
+Buildings and improvements 249,918 190,809

-Leasehold improvements 66,917 52,227
+Leasehold improvements 74,602 66,917

-Machinery and equipment 299,204 284,375
+Machinery and equipment 322,814 299,204

-Office furniture and equipment 51,661 47,476
+Office furniture and equipment 53,210 51,661

-Computer hardware and software 218,150 206,580
+Computer hardware and software 240,406 218,150

-Construction in progress 70,561 33,470
+Construction in progress 103,200 70,561

-906,003 811,636
+· 1,052,875 906,003

-Less accumulated depreciation and amortization 468,733 432,540
+Less accumulated depreciation and amortization 519,030 468,733

-Total property and equipment, net \$ 437,270 \$ 379,096
+Total property and equipment, net \$ 533,845 \$ 437,270

-Below are the amounts of depreciation and amortization of property and equipment, capitalized computer software for internal use, unpaid property and equipment reflected in account payable and accrued expenses, and rental and reagent rental program instruments transferred from inventory to property and equipment:
+Below are the amounts of depreciation and amortization of property and equipment, capitalized computer software for internal use, unpaid property and equipment reflected in accounts payable and accrued expenses, and rental and reagent rental program instruments transferred from inventory to property and equipment:

-December 31, 2018 December 31, 2017 ecember 31, 2016 Depreciation and amortization expense \$ 74,208 \$ 73,797 \$ 63,537 Capitalized computer software developed for internal use \$ 17,115 \$ 16,131 \$ 15,590 Unpaid property and equipment, reflected in accounts payable and accrued liabilities \$ 17,894 \$ 11,744 \$ 10,601 Rental and Reagent Rental Program instruments transferred from inventory to property and equipment (Note 3) \$ 20,360 \$ 16,313 \$ 18,324
+For the Years ars Ended December 31, (in thousands) 2019 2018 2017 Depreciation and amortization expense \$ 78,495 \$ 74,208 \$ 73,797 Capitalized computer software developed for internal use \$ 20,130 \$ 17,115 \$ 16,131 Unpaid property and equipment, reflected in accounts payable and accrued liabilities \$ 24,688 \$ 17,894 \$ 11,744 Rental and operating-type reagent rental program instruments transferred from inventory to property and equipment (Note 3) \$ 14,498 \$ 20,360 \$ 16,313